Uberspace/lab/source/guide_postgresql.rst

 .. code-block:: console

  [isabell@stardust ~]$ ls -rtl /usr/pgsql-12/share/extension/postgis--3*.sql
- [isabell@stardust ~]$ -rw-r--r--.
+ -rw-r--r--.
 1 root root 7.9M May 26 15:59 /usr/pgsql-12/share/extension/postgis--3.1.2.sql

 Once you have convinced yourself that the right PostGIS_ extension is available, you need to enable the extensions.
 This is done using the interactive ``psql`` shell.

-Make sure you do this as the database cluster user or a user with "superuser" privileges.
+.. note:: Make sure you do this as the database cluster user or a user with "superuser" privileges.

-Enter your newly  created database (Section `Create Database`_), then issue the below SQL statements to spatially `enable the database <http://postgis.net/docs/postgis_administration.html#create_spatial_db>`_ using  the PostGIS extension.
+Enter your newly created database (Section `Create Database`_), then issue the SQL statements below to spatially `enable the database <http://postgis.net/docs/postgis_administration.html#create_spatial_db>`_ using  the PostGIS extension.

 Note that PostGIS requires the `PL/pgSQL https://www.postgresql.org/docs/12/plpgsql.html`_ extension as prerequisite.
 It should be readily installed when the database is created, however, the ``CREATE EXTENSION IF NOT EXSITS plpgsql`` statement in the code block below provides an additional safety net prior to enabling the PostGIS_ extension.

 .. warning:: Please replace ``<database name>`` with the name of the database in which you want to create the PostGIS extension!
 Keep in mind that PostgreSQL interprets no specified username as the Uberspace account name and hence as database superuser.